 The first step is to identify trending stocks.
 Then the elevation on the chart should definitely be steeper.
 Also, traders can consider trading volume.
 Volume is critical to the effectiveness of bumps and runs patterns.
 In previous trends, it was usually low.
 Then, once the bump appears on the chart, it climbs higher.
 This helps lift the stock up and creates an actual bump on the chart.

 Forex traders should also confirm the validity of bumps and run patterns.
 It does this by checking that the vertical distance between the top of the hump and the leading trend is at least twice the vertical distance between the top of the price action before the hump and the leading trend line.

 Real confirmation of a bump and run reversal pattern is accompanied by a breakout of the leading trendline.
 Once the hump is formed, expect the price to start moving in the direction of the trendline.

-The chart above shows an example of trading with bump and run pattern.
+The chart above shows a trading strategy example with a bump and run pattern.
 Although stock price action may hesitate for a while when a trend is reached, a trend breakout occurs when the pattern is valid.
 If you see a breakout, the pattern is valid and you can continue chasing its potential.
 You should only start trading after confirming the validity of the pattern and spotting a breakout of the leading trend.
 You should trade the bearish breakout with a short position if the pattern is bearish.
 If it’s bullish, trade the bullish breakout with a long position.

-The bump and run chart pattern is another high-probability trade system like Belkhayate System that many professional traders like.
+The bump and run chart pattern is another high-probability trade system that many professional traders like.
 You have to be very comfortable with trading reversal patterns, especially bump and run reversals, as the market moves very quickly during the development of this major chart pattern.